DavidGomez-dev/meddiccscorelanding/_pages/privacy.md

 ### Mobile Device Data

 Device information such as your mobile device ID number, model, and manufacturer, version of your operating system, phone number, country, location, and any other data you choose to provide.

-### Push Notifications

-We may request to send you push notifications regarding your account or the Application.
-If you wish to opt-out from receiving these types of communications, you may turn them off in your device’s settings.

 ### Third-Party Data